hggeorgiev/ng2-breadcrumbs/README.md

 ## Adding routes manually

-In case the router configuration does not satisfy the way you want to construct your breadcrumb structure, you can do it manually through `BreadcrumbsService`.
+In case the router configuration does not satisfy the way you want to design your breadcrumb structure, you can do it manually through `BreadcrumbsService`.
 You can add your custom breadcrumbs through your route's routable component, for example:

 ```